jhalterman/concurrentunit/README.md

 1. Create a `Waiter`
 2. Use `Waiter.await` to block the main test thread.
 3. Use the `Waiter.assert` calls from any thread to perform assertions.
-4. Once expected assertions are completed, use `Waiter.resume` call to unblock the main thread.
+4. Once expected assertions are completed, use `Waiter.resume` call to unblock the `await`ing thread.

 When your test runs, assertion failures will result in the main thread being interrupted and the failure thrown.
 If an `await` call times out before all expected `resume` calls occur, the test will fail with a `TimeoutException`.